-16. Adjustments
+17. Adjustments

 - (a) The number of Shares subject to the Plan shall be increased or decreased proportionately in the event of the subdivision or consolidation of the outstanding Shares of the Corporation, and in any such event a corresponding adjustment shall be made to the number of Shares deliverable upon the exercise of any Option granted prior to such event without any change in the total price applicable to the unexercised portion of the Option, but with a corresponding adjustment in the price for each Share that may be acquired upon the exercise of the Option.
-In case the Corporation is reorganized or merged or consolidated or amalgamated with another corporation, appropriate provisions shall be made for the continuance of the Options outstanding under this Plan and to prevent any dilution or enlargement of the same. - (b) Adjustments under this Section 16 shall be made by the Board, whose determination as to what adjustments shall be made, and the extent thereof, shall be final, binding and conclusive.
+In case the Corporation is reorganized or merged or consolidated or amalgamated with another corporation, appropriate provisions shall be made for the continuance of the Options outstanding under this Plan and to prevent any dilution or enlargement of the same. - (b) Adjustments under this Section 17 shall be made by the Board, whose determination as to what adjustments shall be made, and the extent thereof, shall be final, binding and conclusive subject to the prior acceptance of the Exchange.
 No fractional Shares shall be issued upon the exercise of an Option following the making of any such adjustment.
+For greater certainty, any adjustment, other than in connection with a consolidation or split, to Options granted or issued under this Plan is subject to prior acceptance of the Exchange, including adjustments related to an amalgamation, merger, arrangement, business combination, reorganization, spin-off, dividend or recapitalization.

-17. Change of Control
+18. Change of Control

-Notwithstanding the provisions of section 11 or any vesting restrictions otherwise applicable to the relevant Options, in the event of a sale by the Corporation of all or substantially all of its assets or in the event of a Change of Control of the Corporation, each Participant shall be entitled to exercise, in whole or in part, all the Options held by such Participant which would otherwise not be exercisable due to vesting restrictions, until the earlier of the date of expiration of the Option Period and 90 days after the date of such sale or Change of Control.
+Notwithstanding the provisions of section 12 or any vesting restrictions otherwise applicable to the relevant Options, in the event of a sale by the Corporation of all or substantially all of its assets or in the event of a Change of Control of the Corporation, each Participant shall be entitled to exercise, in whole or in part, all the Options held by such Participant which would otherwise not be exercisable due to vesting restrictions, until the earlier of the date of expiration of the Option Period and 90 days after the date of such sale or Change of Control.